Why it is Ineffective

 the state

 The sentence relies on risk assessments to predict future offending behaviour.
-However, risk assessments of this nature are controversial and, at best, indicate only a probability of future offending behaviour.
-We argue that probability is not good enough to justify indeterminate detention.
+However, risk assessments of this nature are controversial and are no better predictors of future offending than a coin toss, yet they are being used to justify indeterminate detention.
 Risk assessments do not take the unique nature of the OLR into account.
 They fail to consider the psychological impact of long term indeterminate imprisonment on behaviour and motivation.
 Realistic assessments based on those serving an OLR therefore become compromised.
 Post offending risk prediction may be very different for those who have been detained under an OLR but that has yet to be tested as so few are released.
 If a person is to be deprived of liberty by the state, the bar must be set high and the onus should be on the state to prove the person is too dangerous to be released, even under parole conditions.

 containment at all costs rather than rehabilitation